 The Council receives most of its funding from the Governor's Office of Elderly Affairs.
 Because of this, the source of income for the Council depends on the state's budget.
-In FY-2022 the council received American Recovery Plan (ARP) and CARES funding for various programs due to the pandemic from the Governor's Office of Elderly Affairs.
-All CARES funds were spent in FY-2022.
-ARP funding not utilized in FY-2022 was carried forward to FY-2023.
+In FY-2023 the council received American Recovery Plan (ARP) and CARES funding for various programs due to the pandemic from the Governor's Office of Elderly Affairs.
+All CARES funds were spent in FY-2023.
+ARP funding not utilized in FY-2023 was carried forward to FY-2024.
 The ARP funds are restricted by program.
-The Council's grants and contracts from federal and state sources have been approved for FY-2023.
-Some of the Council's local grantors operate on a calendar year; as of today, notification has not been received of funding level for CY-2023.
-The council will adjust services accordingly once notification is received.
+The Council's grants and contracts from federal and state sources have been approved for FY-2024.
+Some of the Council's local grantors operate on a calendar year; as of today, notification has not been received of funding level for CY-2024.
+Any additional local funding approved after today will allow for an adjustment to service levels above original projections.